nus-cs2103-AY2223S2/ip/docs/README.md

 Unmarks all the tasks whose indexes are specified by you.

+Format:

+`unmark {taskIndex(es)}`

 Example of usage:

 `unmark 1 2`

 Expected outcome:

 Tasks 1 and 2 will be marked as undone.
+Fake Duke will respond with the actions it has taken.

 ```
 OK, I've unmarked: